 The Group derives substantially all of its revenue from after-school education tutoring services provided to kindergarten, elementary and middle school students through standard, ivy and special programs, in which revenue is recognized proportionately over time as the tutoring sessions are delivered.
-The Group recognizes application fees and material fees charged at a point in time, of which the amounts are insignificant for the year ended February 28, 2019 and are included in standard and ivy programs below.
+In response to the COVID-19 pandemic, starting from February 1, 2020, the Group has temporarily transitioned the tutoring services delivery method and offered online courses to students who elected to remain enrolled in the programs.
+The Group recognizes revenue proportionately over the term of the online tutoring sessions are delivered.
+RMB19,011 of the online course revenue are recognized for the year ended February 29, 2020.
+The Group recognizes application fees and material fees charged at a point in time, of which the amounts are insignificant for the year ended February 29, 2020 and are included in standard and ivy programs below.